oxidecomputer/propolis/docs/standalone-with-crucible.md

   --region-dir /pool/disk2/region
 ```

-### Start propolis-standalone
+### Start `propolis-standalone`

-standalone toml example
+To start `propolis-standalone`, you'll need a configuration file.
+The specifics
+will depend on file paths, image type, etc.

-This example file assumes you have used the above settings for block
+Here's an example TOML file, assuming you have used the above settings for block
 size, extent size, and extent count.

 ```toml